 POCCA Desal Plant

-The Port of Corpus Christi Authority plans to build a baywater desalination plant on La Quinta Channel in order to attract future industrial customers to the Coastal Bend region.
+The Port of Corpus Christi Authority (PCCA) plans to build a baywater desalination plant on La Quinta Channel in order to attract future industrial customers to the Coastal Bend region.
 IOBCWA opposes the Port's desalination facility on account of the devastation it would wreak on local fish and bird populations as a result of intake and discharge operations within the Channel.

 Major Concerns about Intake

 - Impingement (the trapping of organisms against intake screens by the velocity and force of water flowing through them)